dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/product-docs-may.md

 title: "May 2023 product docs updates"
 id: "May-product-docs"
 description: "May 2023: Find out what the product docs team has been busy doing in the month of May."
-sidebar_label: "Update: product docs changes"
+sidebar_label: "Update: Product docs changes"
 sidebar_position: 1
 tags: [May-2023, product-docs]
 date: 2023-06-01